Voluntary Liquidation Creditors

-As a voluntary liquidation terminates forever, the actual legal entity, the board needs to understand, the company no longer required for trading purposes of any kind and assets will be sold and all creditors settled in full.
+As a voluntary liquidation terminates forever, the actual legal entity, the board needs to understand that the company is no longer required for trading purposes of any kind and assets will be sold, and all creditors settle in full.
 The action is purely voluntary and not compulsory by creditors using the courts to act.

-When debtor acknowledges their companies position and it may longer trade due to adverse cashflow.
-They then request help sort the problem out with no intervention from a creditor.
+When debtor acknowledges their companies position, and it may longer trade due to adverse cashflow.
+They then request help to sort the problem out with no intervention from a creditor.
 They act voluntarily.

-So, voluntary liquidation is then not ordered by the courts, though requires the approval of the companies shareholders along with the board of directors.
+So, the courts then not order voluntary liquidation, though it requires the companies’ approval along with the board of directors.

-If carried out correctly, and at the earliest warning signs.
-Directors remain therefore not required to pay the fees to liquidate the limited company.
+Suppose carried out correctly and at the earliest warning signs.
+Directors remain, therefore not required to pay the fees to liquidate the limited company.

 HBG Advisory always strives to ensure a company liquidation self-funding.

-A common misconception is if the court is liquidating a company, or voluntarily liquidated, a director remains required to pay fees of the liquidation personally.
+A common misconception is that if the court liquidates a company or voluntarily liquidates, a director remains required to pay the liquidation personally.

 If acted upon early, the insolvency procedure may be funded by the realisation of company assets.